Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

 They might have learned throughout childhood how to get their own way, they might have watched one parent manipulate the other, so it became a learned pattern of behaviour.

-One big sign is saying no. Narcissists cannot stand someone saying no to them, this criticism cuts them deep, it hurts their ego and their superior status that they are above all others.
+One big sign is saying no. Narcissists cannot stand someone saying no to them; this criticism cuts them deep; it hurts their ego and their superior status that they are above all others.

-They never learned how to accept a no. Process the no or deal with a no, all they know is how to push, provoke and manipulate into getting people to change their no into a yes, and give in to the narcissistic demands, they will guilt trip, provoke, silent treatment, gaslight and triangulate to get their own needs met.
+They never learned how to accept a no. Process the no or deal with a no, all they know is how to push, provoke and manipulate into getting people to change their no into a yes, and give in to their narcissistic demands, and they will guilt trip, provoke, silent treatment, gaslight and triangulate to get their own needs met.
 They are selfish through and through.
-Their mindset it amongst other things. ” what’s yours is mine and what’s mine is my own.” and with that eventually they end up alone.
+Their mindset it amongst other things. ” what’s yours is mine, and what’s mine is my own.” and with that eventually they end up alone.

 Not getting reactions from others also wounds them, they believe they are special and superior to all others, if they can not control and get positive, they will try to control by getting negative emotional response from people, no one can throw a bigger tantrum than a narcissist whose losing control of someone else’s mind.

-Life is just a game to them, of dominance, control and winning, they’ll play any game they can to stay on top and keep control at a cost to all those around them.
+Life is just a game to them, of dominance, control and winning, and they’ll play any game they can to stay on top and keep control at a cost to all those around them.

-When you stop giving them what they want, this is when their games go up a notch, the bullying, smear campaigns, threats, intimidation, the gaslighting, blameshifting, provoking, they project spew of “your not good enough, you don’t do anything for me.”
+When you stop giving them what they want, this is when their games go up a notch, the bullying, smear campaigns, threats, intimidation, the gaslighting, blameshifting, provoking, they project spew of “you’re not good enough, you don’t do anything for me.”

 The moment you stop playing their games is when they can tantrum on an epic scale.
-Stay safe, most will eventually leave you alone, some, however, are more dangerous than others.
+Stay safe, and most will eventually leave you alone, some, however, are more dangerous than others.
 Get non-molestation orders, restraining orders, protection orders, even if you’re not called the police before, you’ve got to stand up for yourself against these bullies.
 Keep diary’s, call authorities whenever they try something, keep messages.
 Document all their behaviour.